Debian Wheezy Server Setup

 Rsnapshot

-- Change snapshot_root to /mnt/external/backup/snapshots/
+- Change snapshot_root to /mnt/snapshots/

 - Remove Hourly interval